 The Michael Daniel Bam Foundation has launched Project Eudaimonia Christmas 2025, an initiative that aims to distribute meals and U-Turn vouchers to 225 individuals across the southern suburbs of Cape Town.
 Photo:Supplied

-Looking ahead to the third quarter, it plans to complete and officially hand over the Dr Cyrill Walters Computer Lab.
-The team will continue supporting Lotus High School and will relaunch Project Plýsi for Women’s Day, providing dignity-based hygiene support for girls.
+In the third quarter, the foundation plans to hand over the Dr Cyrill Walters Computer Lab.
+It will also continue supporting Lotus High School and relaunch Project Plýsi for Women’s Day.
+The foundation plans a fundraising drive in the months ahead.

 ALSO READ: Michael Daniel Bam Foundation donation drive supports Bonnievale learners